 This notice cancels and replaces Notice 3 (November 2015).
 Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

-1. About the notice, the law and your rights
+1. About this notice, the law and your rights

-It tells you how to import your personal belongings and private motor vehicles into the UK from outside the European Union (EU).
-If you are bringing your private pleasure craft into the UK, you should read Notice 8: sailing your pleasure craft to and from the UK
+It tells you how to import your personal belongings and private motor vehicles into the UK from outside the EU.
+If you’re bringing your private pleasure craft into the UK, you should read Notice 8: sailing your pleasure craft to and from the UK.

-If you are importing direct into another EU country, we suggest you contact the customs authorities for that country.
-Most have customs representatives in their embassies abroad.
+If you’re importing direct into another EU country, we suggest you contact the customs authorities for that country.
+Most have customs representatives in their Embassies abroad.

-Sections 4 to 7 tell you about the duty and tax reliefs that may apply to your belongings and private vehicle, and the relevant conditions you must meet.
+Section 4 and Section 5 tell you about the duty and tax reliefs that may apply to your belongings and private vehicle, and the relevant conditions you must meet.
 These conditions vary, depending on whether you are visiting, moving to, or returning to the EU.

 The changes are:

-- the amendments announced in Update 1 issued in January 2007 have been included
+- amendments announced in update 1 issued in January 2007 have been included

-- there are revised procedures for appealing against a customs decision, please read paragraph 1.5
+- revised procedures for appealing against a customs decision are included at paragraph 1.5

-- section 4 concerning relief available to non EU visitors has been restructured, the monetary limit for personal effects (excluding pets or firearms), that do not require a formal customs declaration has been increased to €10,000, the relief available has also been re-titled ‘Temporary Admission’ (TA) to reflect the correct term
+- Section 4 concerning relief available to non-EU visitors has been restructured, the monetary limit for personal effects (excluding pets or firearms) that don’t require a formal customs declaration was increased to €10,000, the relief is now called ‘Temporary Admission’ (TA)

-- section 6 concerning setting up secondary homes has been deleted entirely to take account of changes implemented under Council Regulation (EC) No 274/2008 where that relief was abolished, the remaining sections after this part have then been re-numbered accordingly
+- Section 6 about setting up secondary homes has been deleted to take account of changes implemented under Council Regulation (EC) No 274/2008 where that relief was abolished - the remaining sections after this part have then been re-numbered

 For customs purposes, the laws on which this notice is based are: